mac-theobio/QMEE/lectures/Contrasts.notes.md

 ### Limited value of ANOVA's for interaction effect
 So how do we make sense of how sexual size dimorphism is changing among the selective treatments?

-An Anova (putting aside limitations on ANOVA in general, and for mixed models in particular for the moment) is not particularly informative
+An Anova (putting aside limitations on ANOVA in general, and for mixed models in particular for the moment) is not particularly informative:

 ```r